 “The power.
 The responsibility.
 And that is why we would all come to fight for her, if she asked, because we know that she would not lightly cast us into the void.
 She would bleed for all of us.
 Enjoy your stay.
 Few outsiders see the Issari.”

-***

 We all get split up.
 I don’t like being separated from Laura, but I feel reasonably sure I’ll get to see her again.
 It does mean I won’t be doing much exploring.
-However much the old guard said I should enjoy my stay, I don’t feel like testing that invitation with a jaunt around the ship.
+However, much the old guard said I should enjoy my stay, I don’t feel like testing that invitation with a jaunt around the ship.
 I just want to eat and go home.

 Home.
 I roll the word around in my mouth like a pebble.
 Not something I think about very often, not since Earth.
 Usually home just means the last place I slept more than three nights in a row.
 The Hercules has been the most permanent abode for me since the sleep pod on Pronos, and I find right now, as I take a shower in this relic from a bygone era, that I miss the ungainly lady.

-Kiera!
-Royalty!
-Holy shit!
+Kiera.
+Royalty.
+Holy shit.
 Did Laura know?
 I didn’t get to ask her before were separated.
-Nah, of course she knows!
+Nah, of course she knows.
 Childhood friends, there’s no way that kind of secret stays kept.
 How many other people know something like that?
 All the pirates, surely, which means it’s common knowledge out here on the Rim.
 Did that old guard tell the truth, that all the pirates would come her banner if she called?
 If he was right, then there’s a huge army out there just waiting for battle - a scrappy one that spends all of its time fighting with unconventional tactics and no rules.

 I’m curious about where people are going to sit at the table.
 Jager at the head?
 Kiera?
 Yeah, he’ll probably put her at the head, with himself at her right hand.
 Fitting for the whole royalty thing going on.